TrevorHProgramming/SuperELF/README.md

-# MagicELF v0.45
+# SuperELF v0.5
 A PS2 .ELF Modding Tool

-Magic ELF (MELF) is a MIPS editor currently intended for use with Playstation 2 ELF files.
-MELF was made using QT libraries.
+Super ELF (SELF) is a MIPS editor currently intended for use with Playstation 2 ELF files.
+SELF was made using QT libraries.

 <b>HOW TO USE</b>
-MELF was designed using QT Creator 4.15, but should be buildable in any version from 4.15 onward.
+SELF was designed using QT Creator 4.15, but should be buildable in any version from 4.15 onward.

   1. Hit "Load," select a file, and the code should be visible in the main box to the left.
   2. Scroll through the code and find the section you plan to change.